hodgettsp/cesR_demo/README.md

 # cesR_demo
-An R Markdown containing a demo of the cesR functions
+R script file containing a demo of the installation of cesR as well as the use of each function.